MrPekar98/PiCom/README.md

 # PiCom
-A program to control a Raspberry Pi over the internet.
+A program to control a Linux OS over the internet.